itpp-labs/website-addons/website_multi_company_sale/doc/index.rst

 Multi-payment-acquirers
 -----------------------
 * Open menu ``[[ Invoicing ]] >> Configuration >> Payments >> Payment Acquirers``
 * Specify **Allowed websites** for your payment acquirer.
-If no website is specified then the acquirer will be available on any website with the same comapany
+If no website is specified then the acquirer will be available on any website with the same company
 * Choosen websites companies and acquirer's company should be equal